 For trail information and to contact the park, call: 870-572-2352

-This rails-to-trails conversion in southeast Arkansas is being developed in phases along the former Union Pacific Railroad right-of-way that stretches from one mile south of Lexa (six miles west of Helena) to Rohwer, and extending via the Mississippi River levee to Arkansas City.
-The first 14 miles of trail have been completed from Helena junction to the Lakeview community and just across from Old Town Lake.
-Approximately seven miles of trail are under construction from Lakeview to Elaine.
+This rail-to-trail conversion in southeast Arkansas is being developed in phases along the former Union Pacific Railroad right-of-way that stretches from one mile south of Lexa (six miles west of Helena) to Rohwer, and extending via the Mississippi River levee to Arkansas City.
+In the northern portion, the first 21 miles of trail have been completed from Helena junction to Elaine.
 Trailheads are located at Helena junction near Barton, Walnut Corner at the U.S. 49 overpass, Lick Creek (Ark.
-85 just south of Barton), and in Lakeview.
+85 just south of Barton), Lake View, and Elaine.

-The trail stretches through a shaded canopy of native hardwoods, alongside agricultural fields, and across streams.
+The compacted, crushed rock trail leads through a shaded canopy of native hardwoods, alongside agricultural fields, and across streams.
 Wildlife viewing and birdwatching opportunities abound along the route.

-The park visitor center is located on Ark.
+The park visitor center is on Ark.
 49 in Barton.
-Here you will find trail maps, a gift shop, restrooms, and picnic sites.
-Bicycles can be rented at the visitor center.
-Five Class D (no hookups) and Tent Sites are located at this trailhead.
+Here you will find a gift shop, restrooms, and picnic sites.
+Trail maps are available here at the visitor center.
+Bicycles can be rented here.
+At this trailhead are five campsites [Class D (no hookups) Tent Sites].